Please Note: I do not make or do any construction of quilts. This includes T-Shirt quilts. I do not do any type of “restorations” or “repairs”.

 Your top should be well pressed with all stray threads clipped.
 If your quilt has a “top” please identify it with a label or safety pin.
 If there are a lot of seams at the edges of your quilt, please stay-stitch or serge the outer edges.
 Unless otherwise instructed, tops will be quilted in the condition in which they are received.

-Your backing and batting (if you are providing the batting) MUST be at least 4″ larger than your top on all sides (i.e. 8″ larger than your top).
+Your backing and batting (if you are providing the batting) MUST be at least 4″ larger than your top on all sides (i.e. total 8″ larger than your top).
 The reason for this is that it allows for squaring of the backing and the use of the clamps on the long arm.
-Your backing must also be square, or rectangular as the case may be with 90 degree corners, sides parallel to each other.
-If your backing is pieced, for the best results, please remove all the selvages from the INSIDE of your backing.
-Please leave the selvages on the outside edges, it gives me a very strong, straight edge to work with.
+Your backing must also be square, or rectangular as the case may be with 90 degree corners, sides parallel to each other and the edge straight.
+If your backing is pieced; for the best results, please remove all the selvages from the INSIDE of your backing.
+Please leave the selvages on the outside edges as it gives me a very strong, straight edge to work with.
 There is a flat charge of $35.00 for me to construct your backing in cotton or flannel.
 Any other material is $40.00.
 If you are providing the batting, I will reserve the right to not use any batting I feel is not appropriate.
 I have a number of different types of batting available for purchase.

 Simply put, there are two ways to quilt your top.
 The first option is what is called an all-over or Edge-to-Edge, the other is Custom.

 Heirloom quilting is a more detailed version of custom quilting.
-Heirloom quilting is the most expensive and should be reserved for very those very special quilt tops.
-Heirloom quilting includes fine background fills, grids and cross-hatching, lots of ditch stitching, etc. The cost of this type of quilting is billed out at a per hour rate of $50.00 per hour.
+Heirloom quilting is the most expensive and should be reserved for those very special quilt tops.
+Heirloom quilting includes fine background fills, grids and cross-hatching, lots of ditch stitching, etc. The cost of this type of quilting is billed out at a per hourly rate of $60.00 per hour.

 Don’t forget that your quilt sandwiches can be basted together on a long arm machine in preparation for you to hand quilt or quilt it yourself on your domestic sewing machine.
 The cost to baste is $.02 per square inch after the minimum charge is met.